Patient education: Influenza symptoms and treatment (Beyond the Basics)

 Flu complications — Complications of influenza occur in some people; pneumonia is the most common complication.
-Pneumonia is a serious infection of the lungs, and is more likely to occur in young children, people over the age of 65, people who live in long term care facilities (nursing homes), and those with other illnesses such as diabetes or conditions affecting the heart or lungs.
+Pneumonia is a serious infection of the lungs and is more likely to occur in young children, people over the age of 65, people who live in long-term care facilities (nursing homes), and those with other illnesses such as diabetes or conditions affecting the heart or lungs.
 Pneumonia is also more common in people with weakened immune systems, such as those who have had a transplant.
-(See "Patient information: Pneumonia in adults (Beyond the Basics)".)
+(See "Patient education: Pneumonia in adults (Beyond the Basics)".)

 When to seek help — Most people with the flu recover within one to two weeks without treatment.
 However, serious complications of the flu can occur.
 Call your doctor or nurse immediately if:

 ●You feel short of breath or have trouble breathing